gallicchio/learnSDR/docs/lesson02.md

 You need to deal with these small oscillator mismatches when you use different hardware to transmit and receive -- oscillators drift in time and frequency and when you move around.

 HW Check time signal at 25.000 MHz WWV North of Denver Colorado.
-Hm.
-Need to use 1MHz sample_rate because otherwise the bottom of the band is below the RTL-SDR limit.
+Hmm.
+Need to use 1 MHz sample_rate because otherwise the bottom of the band is below the RTL-SDR limit.